Zirias/qxmoji/README.md

 If your default `make` tool is not GNU make, the latter is probably installed using the name `gmake` (e.g. on BSD systems), so type that instead of `make`.

+## Building on Linux (Debian / Ubuntu)

+Clone the current source tree with the needed submodules.

+    git clone git@github.com:jhx0/qxmoji.git --recurse-submodules

+Next install the needed dependencies.

+    sudo apt install qtbase5-dev libqt5x11extras5-dev libxcb-xtest0-dev -y
+    sudo apt install build-essential -y

+Change into the source directory and issue the make command as following.

+    make QT_VERSION=5

+After the building has finished you can find the resulting binary under:

+    bin/x86_64-linux-gnu/release/

+Note: Debian and Ubuntu currently do not ship Qt6.
+In order to build the code we need to leverage Qt5 as shown above.

+Tested on Debian 12 amd64 with GCC 12.2.0 (Debian 12.2.0-14)